bmc/grizzled-slf4j/index.md

 can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):

-    val grizzled = "org.clapper" %% "grizzled-slf4j" % "0.3"
+    val grizzled = "org.clapper" %% "grizzled-slf4j" % "0.3.2"

 **NOTES**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat Grizzled SLF4J as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.7.7 or Scala 2.8.0 (final).
+It will *only* work if you are building with Scala 2.7.7, Scala 2.8.0 (final) or Scala 2.8.1 (final).
 See the [SBT cross-building][] page for details.

 2. Prior to Grizzled SLF4J, version 0.3, you also had to specify the location of a custom Maven repository.
-With version 0.3, however, Grizzled SLF4J is now being published to the
-   [Scala Tools Maven repository][], which SBT automatically searches.
+With version 0.3 and later, however, Grizzled SLF4J is now being published to the [Scala Tools Maven repository][], which SBT automatically searches.

 ## Building from Source